Long Beach, California: 2028 Summer Olympics

-Multiple sports will be held in Long Beach during the 2028 Summer Olympics, including BMX racing, water polo, triathlon, open water swimming, sailing and handball.
+Multiple sports will be held in Long Beach during the 2028 Summer Olympics, including BMX racing, water polo, triathlon, open water swimming, sailing, rowing, canoeing and handball.

 Government

 Municipal

-Long Beach is a California charter city, and is governed by nine City Council members, who are elected by district, and the Mayor, who is elected at-large since a citywide initiative passed in 1988.
+Long Beach is a California charter city using the mayor–council form of government.
+It is governed by nine City Council members, who are elected by district, and the Mayor, who is elected at-large since a citywide initiative passed in 1988.
 The City Attorney, City Auditor, and City Prosecutor are also elected positions.
 The city is supported by a budget of $2.3 billion, and has more than 5,500 employees.
 Long Beach was first incorporated in 1888 with 59 buildings and a new school.
 Nine years later, dissatisfaction with prohibition and high taxes led to an abortive and short-lived disincorporation.
 Before the year 1897 was out, the citizens voted to reincorporate, and the 1897 date of incorporation is shown on the city seal.

 Long Beach is a full-service city that provides nearly all of its own municipal services, in contrast with a contract city.
 City hall provides a full range of traditional municipal services through the various departments that make up its staff of civil servants.
 In addition to its own police and fire departments, Long Beach provides: